ttr/tld-fireAddons/README.md

 On Scene change (so also game load) all inventory tinder is being reset, so they will not act as fuel.
 To mitigate this, drop all stack on a floor and pick it up (works most of time).
 This is bit annoying but not planing to fix it right now.

-Another issue is fire started by lantern - if it's started into embers, it's good, just add fuel.
-If it's burning two things usually happens:
-- temperature output is always 0 - regardless of fuell added (still You can cook)
-- animation of fire is not displayed until fuel is added.